 - Real fur is treated with a lot of chemicals for the purpose of cleaning and preservation.
 Most of these chemicals, such as formaldehyde and hexavalent chromium, are highly carcinogenic, which poses risks to human health.

-In the 1950s, technology opened doors for many possibilities, among which was the production of faux fur.
-Faux fur is an ethical replacement for real fur, as there is no cruelty involved in any form.
+In the 1950s, technology opened doors for many possibilities, including the production of faux fur.
+Faux fur was and is a valued alternative for real fur.
 Synthetic fibers like acrylic and polyester are woven into a mesh or fabric to look and feel like real fur.

 Faux fur was initially reputed for being rough and prone to matting.
 As the demand for imitation fur rose, several new techniques have been introduced in manufacturing it.
-As a result, the faux fur made today is extremely silky to touch and feels real.
+As a result, the faux fur made today is extremely silky to touch and feels just as real as real fur.
 It is definitely a luxurious material fit for opulent clothing and accessories.

-- Faux fur gives fashion conscious people an opportunity to add the elegant and ritzy look of fur without being guilty of harming animals.
+- Faux fur gives fashion conscious people an opportunity to add the elegant and ritzy look of fur to their outfits.

 - It is way more durable than real fur.